In this article

 Timing strategy is important to think about because it helps to ensure that all the touchpoints you have designed for your audience reinforce each other.
 For example, if you’re launching that diagnostic tool, timing your blog posts, press releases, social media posts, videos, etc., to coincide with each other will generate momentum and strengthen the overall impact of your campaign.
 A content calendar also helps to keep all stakeholders aligned and informed, minimizing last-minute scrambling and ensuring that your campaign runs smoothly from start to finish.

 Integrated campaigns are a collaborative effort, and they always require input from multiple stakeholders across your organization.
-From product development teams to legal, sales, and creative departments, everyone involved brings unique skills to the table.
+From product development teams to legal/regulatory, sales, and creative departments, everyone involved brings unique skills to the table.
 To streamline your campaign execution, identify all the stakeholders who need to contribute and map out their skills and necessary levels of contribution.

-For example, the product or applications team will provide valuable technical insights about the product and what end users think, while the legal team ensures that all claims in your content are compliant with industry regulations.
+For example, the product or applications team will provide valuable technical insights about the product and what end users think, while the legal/regulatory team ensures that all claims in your content are compliant with industry regulations.
 The commercial team can help identify the type of content assets needed to close the deals, and the creative team can develop text, visuals, scripts, etc. Knowing who brings which skills and capability to each part of the campaign means collective skills are leveraged, approvals are done on time, and everyone has a stake or feels a level of ownership in the overall success of your campaign.

 Essential planners and trackers to help you succeed